vechain/vechain-docs/how-to-run-a-node/how-to-run-a-thor-solo-node.md

 http://127.0.0.1:8669/doc/swagger-ui/
 ```

-If Thor is running on a different host, make sure you use the IP of said host as well as the `--api-addr` command-line option when running Thor.
+If Thor is running on a different host, make sure to run it using the IP of said host instead of the localhost, as well as the `--api-addr` command-line option.

 ## Launching Your Solo Node